NUS-HPC-AI-Lab/oh-my-server/README.md

 # oh-my-server

-This repository aims to provide some guide on creating and managing your own server and cluster.
+This repository aims to provide some guidance on creating and managing your own server and cluster.
 It includes some personal debugging experiences on different HPC systems as well.

 ## Quick Reference